List of works influenced by One Thousand and One Nights: Drama

 There have been many adaptations of The Nights for television, cinema and radio.

 The atmosphere of The Nights influenced such films as Fritz Lang's 1921 Der müde Tod, the 1924 Hollywood film The Thief of Baghdad starring Douglas Fairbanks, and its 1940 British remake.
 Several stories served as source material for The Adventures of Prince Achmed (1926), the oldest surviving feature-length animated film.

-In the late 1930s, Fleischer Studios produced three two-reel animated Popeye cartoons in color for Paramount Pictures.
+In the late 1930s, Fleischer Studios produced three two-reel animated Popeye cartoons in colour for Paramount Pictures.
 All three cartoons, known also as the Popeye Color Specials (or Features), were adapted from The Nights: Popeye the Sailor Meets Sindbad the Sailor, Popeye the Sailor Meets Ali Baba's Forty Thieves, and Aladdin and His Wonderful Lamp.

 One of Hollywood's first feature films to be based on The Nights was in 1942, with the movie called Arabian Nights.
 It starred Maria Montez as Scheherazade, Sabu Dastagir as Ali Ben Ali and Jon Hall as Harun al-Rashid.
 The storyline bears virtually no resemblance to the traditional version of the book.
 In the film, Scheherazade is a dancer who attempts to overthrow Caliph Harun al-Rashid and marry his brother.
 After Scheherazade's initial coup attempt fails and she is sold into slavery, many adventures then ensue.
 Maria Montez and Jon Hall also starred in the 1944 film Ali Baba and the Forty Thieves.

 Columbia Pictures released A Thousand and One Nights, starring Cornel Wilde as Aladdin, in 1945.

 In the 1952 Universal Pictures movie The Golden Blade, Harun al-Rashid (Rock Hudson) uses a magical sword that makes him invincible to free Baghdad from the evil vizier Jafar and his son Hadi and win the love of the beautiful princess Khairuzan (Piper Laurie).

 The 1955 RKO Pictures film Son of Sinbad combines the Sinbad character with Ali Baba's Forty Thieves (who in this film are all female).

 The 1958 movie The 7th Voyage of Sinbad was a Sinbad film produced by the stop-motion animation pioneer Ray Harryhausen.
 Harryhausen also provided the stop-motion effects for The Golden Voyage of Sinbad (1974) and Sinbad and the Eye of the Tiger (1977).

 In 1959, Columbia Pictures released a UPA-produced animated feature starring Mr. Magoo, entitled 1001 Arabian Nights.

 Osamu Tezuka worked on two (very loose) feature film adaptations, the children's film Sinbad no Bōken in 1962 and Senya Ichiya Monogatari in 1969, an adult-oriented animated feature film.